Cats Tormented and Killed in University Lab

 However, no peer-reviewed papers have been published in any scientific journals as a result of the suffering that Double Trouble endured.
 Correspondence between UW experimenters and their collaborators acknowledge that there was a problem with Double Trouble’s surgery.
 The experiment was a failure.

-This cruel and useless experiment is part of a larger ongoing project that has received more than $3 million in tax money through the National Institutes of Health with the stated purpose of understanding how the brain determines the location of a sound.
-But researchers at prestigious institutions around the world are already using modern methods with human volunteers to investigate this question.
+This cruel and useless experiment is part of a larger ongoing project that has received more than $3 million in tax money through the National Institutes of Health—even though the experimenter leading the project has admitted that “our goal is not to produce a clinical treatment or a cure” and even though researchers at other institutions around the world are already using modern methods with human volunteers to investigate how the brain locates and processes sound.

 You can help other cats like Double Trouble by clicking below and joining PETA in asking that NIH cut funding for these cruel and worthless experiments.